alhayden/motd/README.md

 simple terminal greeter

 ## Use
-Place your `.WELCOME` configuration file in your homedir Run `motd` from your `.shellrc` to recieve a greeting each time you open a terminal
+Place your `.WELCOME` configuration file in your homedir.
+Run `motd` from your `.shellrc` to recieve a greeting each time you open a terminal

 ## Configuration